ruby-hyperloop/ruby-hyperloop.io/source/docs/javascript_components.html.md

 ---
 title: Docs
 ---
+# HyperReact Docs

 ## Using Javascript Components

-While it is quite possible to develop large applications purely in Reactrb with a ruby back end like rails, you may eventually find you want to use some pre-existing React Javascript library.
-Or you may be working with an existing React-JS application, and want to just start adding some Reactrb components.
+While it is quite possible to develop large applications purely in HyperReact with a ruby back end like rails, you may eventually find you want to use some pre-existing React Javascript library.
+Or you may be working with an existing React-JS application, and want to just start adding some HyperReact components.

-Either way you are going to need to import Javascript components into the Reactrb namespace.
-Reactrb provides both manual and automatic mechanisms to do this depending on the level of control you need.
+Either way you are going to need to import Javascript components into the HyperReact namespace.
+HyperReact provides both manual and automatic mechanisms to do this depending on the level of control you need.

 - [Importing Components](#importing-components)
 - [Importing Libraries](#importing-libraries)